Document Type : Research Paper

 1

-MSc., Department of Exercise Physiology, University of Guilan, Rasht, Guilan, Iran
+Department of Exercise Physiology, Faculty of Sport Sciences, University of Guilan, Rasht, Iran.

 2

-Department of Exercise physiology, University of Guilan, Rasht, Iran
+Department of Exercise Physiology, Faculty of Physical Education and Sport Sciences, University of Guilan, Rasht, Iran.

 3